seanyboy49/movie-night-fight/README.md

 #### GET /joined-houses
 Get all houses that a user has joined

-Returns a list of houses
+Returns a list of houses and its users.

 [200 Response](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200)